applebiter/probablytasty/DEVELOPMENT_STORY.md

 **AI-Assisted Time**: ~30 minutes

-### 3. **Expertise is Democratized**
+### 3. **Development is Accelerated**

-The human in this story:
+What the human contributed:
-- ❌ Is not a professional programmer
+- ✅ The initial vision and requirements
-- ❌ Didn't write the architecture
+- ✅ Review and approval of architecture
-- ❌ Didn't write the implementation code
+- ✅ Oversight of implementation
-- ❌ Didn't design the database schema
+- ✅ Testing and validation

-- ❌ Didn't choose the design patterns
+What the AI contributed:

-Yet they now have:
+- ✅ Complete architectural design
-- ✅ A fully functional desktop application
+- ✅ Full implementation (2,500+ lines)
-- ✅ Production-quality code they can study and learn from
+- ✅ Database schema and design patterns
-- ✅ A system they can extend and modify
+- ✅ Comprehensive documentation

-- ✅ Documentation explaining how it all works
+The result: A collaboration that leverages the strengths of both - human judgment and creativity combined with AI's speed and breadth of knowledge.

 ### 4. **The Collaboration Model**